 If you're searching for a mattress that provides a lower support layer firmness, offset coils might be an ideal choice.

-Pocketed coils, also referred to as encased coils or Marshall coils, decrease the sensation of motion on the bed, since every coil comes wrapped in a textile.
-Pocketed coils are frequently used in high-end mattresses, since they're costly to create and manufacture.
+Individually-wrapped coils, also referred to as encased coils or Marshall coils, decrease the sensation of motion on the bed, since every coil comes wrapped in a textile.
+Individually-wrapped coils are frequently used in high-end mattresses, since they're costly to create and manufacture.
 They've become more popular in the past few years.

 Less expensive choices can prove less durable, which is frequently the case with imports